dweikert/IvyNode/README.md

-Simple Implementation of ROS and Ivy for the SwarmLab calibration software
+Simple Implementation of ROS and Ivy for the SwarmLab calibration software.